Volscente/cheat_sheets/machine_learning/nlp/nlp_docs.md

 It can be further improved by adding an **Attention Mechanism**:
 - It passes more data from the encoder (hidden data)
 - It adds an extra step before producing its output

+## Transformer
+This technology is able to capture the context of a text, which is fundamental in many NLP problems, and adds it to the Encoder-Decoder architecture.

+Several Encoders and Decoders are stacked up together.
+Both Encoder and Decoder have a Self Attention layer and a Feedforward layer.
+However, the Decoder has in between also a Encoder-Decoder attention.